-7. Single-Leg Squat
+6. Single-Leg Squat

-This helps bring balance and stability in your everyday movements.
+This helps bring balance and stability to your everyday movements.
 In a single-leg squat, you have to set your foot on the machine’s horizontal bar at the bottom.

 Keep your back straight and spread your arms in front of you in a straight line.
 Now that your one foot is hovering in the air, gently move up and down for the number of repetitions you want.

-9. Hanging Leg Raise
+7. Hanging Leg Raise